 - Hiking boots or sturdy walking shoes (rain resistant is preferable)

-- Easy slip on shoes are nice to have as shoes are not allowed in the meditation hall
+- Easy slip on shoes are nice to have as shoes are not allowed in the meditation hall or practice tent

 - Daypack (optional)

-- Battery operated travel alarm
+- Battery operated travel alarm clock

 - Battery operated flashlight or headlamp

 - Water bottle